FilnarQ/Hometask2/README.md

 # Hometask2
-`api.http` file with requests (port may be different).
+`api.http` file contains requests and data sample to push to api.
-Additional `api/books/fill` to create initial data.
+Additional route `api/books/fill` to create initial data at once.
-Final single .exe file is in `\bin\Release\net6.0\publish`
+Final single .exe file is in `\bin\Release\net6.0\publish` Secret key can be set up in `appsettings.json` in same dir.